SpaCeFormer: Fast Proposal-Free Open-Vocabulary 3D Instance Segmentation: Experiments

 \subsection{Comparison with Existing Methods}

-\noindentbold{Zero-Shot Evaluation on Replica.} We first evaluate on Replica~\cite{straub2019replica}, a synthetic indoor dataset with 8 scenes---crucially, never seen during training---to assess cross-domain generalization.
-Table~\ref{tab:replica_instance} shows that \nickname{} achieves 24.1 mAP, setting a new state of the art while surpassing Open-YOLO~3D~\cite{boudjoghra2025openyolo} (23.7 mAP) and OpenTrack3D~\cite{wu2025opentrack3d} (23.9 mAP).
-Our method is \textbf{119$\times$ faster} than Open-YOLO~3D (0.14s vs.\ 16.6s per scene) and \textbf{3{,}900$\times$ faster} than OpenMask3D (547.3s per scene), while using only 3D input.
-All baselines require 3D+2D inputs with external region proposal networks and sequential per-frame 2D processing, whereas \nickname{} processes the entire 3D scene in a single forward pass.
+\noindentbold{Zero-Shot Evaluation on Replica.} Replica~\cite{straub2019replica} (8 scenes) is never seen at training; we use it for cross-domain transfer.
+Tab.~\ref{tab:replica_instance}: \nickname{} reaches 24.1 mAP, ahead of Open-YOLO~3D~\cite{boudjoghra2025openyolo} (23.7) and OpenTrack3D~\cite{wu2025opentrack3d} (23.9), while using only 3D input and running 119$\times$ faster than Open-YOLO~3D and 3{,}900$\times$ faster than OpenMask3D in a single forward pass over the entire scene.